xrochoa/angular-principles/README.md

 ## Introduction

 [Angular](https://angular.io/) has become one of the most used frameworks to build modern web apps.
-It solves many problems of building complex apps, it is very popular, it is backed up by Google but it can have a steep learning curve compared to other frameworks.
+It solves many problems of enterprise apps, it is very popular, it is backed up by Google and it can have a steep learning curve compared to other frameworks.
 Other frameworks like [React](https://reactjs.org/) and [Vue.js](https://vuejs.org/) are also used to build web apps but are less opinionated and each of these frameworks come with their [pros and cons](https://www.academind.com/articles/javascript/angular-vs-reactjs-vs-vuejs/).
 You can compare their current popularity through [Stack Overflow Trends](https://insights.stackoverflow.com/trends?tags=jquery%2Cangularjs%2Cangular%2Creactjs).

 This document will provide general recommendations and links for common scenarios encountered when building a complex web application with Angular.
-Here at Fresh we have build many Angular apps successfully and this guide should help address many of those situations.
+Here at [Fresh Consulting](https://www.freshconsulting.com/) we have build many Angular apps successfully and this guide should help address many of those situations.
 Here are the topics covered:

 [Learning Resources](#resources)